 When attached to a security system, the Ring Smart Bulb will turn on automatically as soon as a sensor detected motion so that the source of the motion is seen clearly.

-The device will be out in July 2020.
+The device is out since July 2020.
 Homeowners can get a Smart Bulb via the company’s website, Amazon, or Home Depot.